 I applaud Samsung for increasing the battery capacity on the Galaxy Note 9 because most smartphone users are unhappy with the battery life on their phone.

 However, I hope Samsung will find a way to make their future phones run more efficiently to get a significantly longer battery life from a phone which has a 4,000 mAh battery in the future.

-The Galaxy Note 9 has wireless charging capabilities which works well with the new Samsung dual wireless charger.
-This phone also has fast charging technology via Quick Charge 2.0
+The Galaxy Note 9 has wireless charging capabilities that work well with the new Samsung dual wireless charger.
+This phone also has fast charging technology via Quick Charge 2.0.

 When charging the Galaxy Note 9 the battery can go from 0 to 100% in 1 hr 40 min that’s roughly the same about of time as its predecessor.

 The level of innovation that we’ve seen from Samsung in the past between one smartphone model to the next has been slowly decreasing with the release of every new phone.